PDAL/PDAL/doc/stages/filters.transformation.rst

 Rotation
 ........

-A rotation of coordinates by :math:`\theta` radians counter-clockswise about the z-axis is accomplished with the following matrix.
+A rotation of coordinates by :math:`\theta` radians counter-clockwise about the z-axis is accomplished with the following matrix.

 .. math::